 Over a series of four articles, let’s examine The Kirkpatrick Model and how Tribal Habits can help any organisation with reporting on all four levels – automatically!
 We’ll see how organisations can select the appropriate level of reporting and utilise the information at each level to improve its training topics.
-And certainly, for professional services training, the ability to gather high-quality data which can demonstrate the learning and understanding outcomes from training is critical to supporting training budgets and initiatives.
+And certainly, for any modern organisation, the ability to gather high-quality data which can demonstrate the learning and understanding outcomes from training is critical to supporting training budgets and initiatives.

 What is Kirkpatrick Level 3 Behaviour trying to measure?

 Now we get to the interesting measurements…where most training experiences fail to go!
 This is because most training experiences stop at the transfer of knowledge (Levels 1 and 2) and leave it to someone else to track any further outcomes.
 Perhaps many training experiences don’t want to know the results, as it may reflect poorly on the training!

 Although to be fair, often a Level 3 Behaviour measurement is not appropriate for every topic.
 Training involving regulations, technical knowledge or product knowledge may only require a Level 2 Learning measurement.

 As a result, Level 3 Behaviour reporting is optional within Tribal Habits and should be considered carefully for any training program.
 Measuring behavioural change in training can be a complex and consuming task.
 It requires a mechanism to capture both quantitative and qualitative feedback from participants after they have left the training program – sometimes weeks or months later.